xiix0/scam/README.md

-"What's this?
-Trix?
-Aunt!
-Trix?
-You?
-You're after the prize!
-What is it?"
-He picked up the box and studied the back.
-"A glow-in-the-dark squid!
-Have you got it out of there yet?"
-He tilted the box, angling the little colored balls of cereal so as to see the bottom, and nearly spilling them onto the table top.
-"Here it is!"
-He hauled out a little cream-colored, glitter-sprinkled squid, three-inches long and made out of rubbery plastic.
-		-- James P. Blaylock, "The Last Coin"
+So she went into the garden to cut a cabbage leaf to make an apple pie;
+and at the same time a great she-bear, coming up the street pops its head into the shop.
+"What! no soap?"
+So he died, and she very imprudently married the barber; and there were present the Picninnies, and the Grand Panjandrum himself, with the little round button at top, and they all fell to playing the game of catch as catch can, till the gunpowder ran out at the heels of their boots.
+		-- Samuel Foote